-In this unit, students will become familiar with the basic elements of geometry, such as points, lines, angles, and polygons.
-Essential Questions Learning Targets/Objectives How do you name geometric figures?
+Unit Title: Chapter 1 The Basics of Geometry In this unit, students will become familiar with the basic elements of geometry, such as points, lines, angles, and polygons.
+Essential Questions Learning Targets/Objectives 1.
+2. 3.
+4. 5.
+6. 7.
+8. How do you name geometric figures?
 What are congruent segments?
-How do you find the distance and the midpoint between units in the coordinate plane?
-How can you find the perimeter and area of a polygon is coordinate plane?
-How do you identify whether an angle is acute, right, of straight?
-How do you identify complementary and supplementary.
+How do you find the distance and the midpoint between two units in the coordinate plane?
+How can you find the perimeter and area of a polygon in a coordinate plane?
+How do you identify whether an angle is acute, right, obtuse, or straight?
+How do you identify complementary and supplementary angles?
 How do you classify polygons?
 How do you find the perimeter and area of a figure?
-Sketch intersections of lines and planes Use the Ruler Postulate Use the Segment Addition Postulate Find segment lengths using midpoint and segment bisectors Use the Midpoint Formula
+Students will be able to: Name points, lines, and planes Name segments and rays Sketch intersections of lines and planes Use the Ruler Postulate Use the Segment Addition Postulate Find segment lengths using midpoint and segment bisectors Use the Midpoint Formula Use the Distance Formula Classify polygons.
+Find perimeters and areas of polygons in the coordinate plane.
+Name angles Measure and classify angles Identify congruent angles Use the Angle Addition Postulate to find angle measures Bisect angles Identify complementary and supplementary angles